cidfelipe/Python/README.md

 # Python
-## My personal repository from a learning Python
+## My repository for learning and practicing Python, Machine Learning and Artificial Intelligence